JazzCore/python-pdfkit/README.rst

 - ``IOError: 'No wkhtmltopdf executable found'``:

   Make sure that you have wkhtmltopdf in your `$PATH` or set via custom configuration (see preceding section). *where wkhtmltopdf* in Windows or *which wkhtmltopdf* on Linux should return actual path to binary.

+- ``IOError: 'Command Failed'``

+  This error means that PDFKit was unable to process an input.
+You can try to directly run a command from error message and see what error caused failure (on some wkhtmltopdf versions this can be cause by segmentation faults)